Acacia lamprocarpa: Taxonomy

-Distribution
+Distribution and habitat

-It is found across northern Australia in Western Australia, the Northern Territory and the Gulf Country of north east Queensland.
+Western salwood is found across northern Australia in Western Australia, the Northern Territory and the Gulf Country of north east Queensland where it grows in a range of habitats, including the margins of watercourses, coastal sand dunes, sandy plain and on sandstone plateau.

 In Western Australia is native to a small area in the Kimberley region where it grows in sandy soils over sandstone or laterite.